-Sample - to be completed on local government letterhead
+(Sample - to be completed on local government letterhead)

-Date

-(Name of Community Planning Program liaison)
+DATE

+NAME OF COMMUNITY PLANNING P ROGRAM LIAISON

 Montana Department of Commerce

-Community MT Division
+Community Development MT Division

 301 S. Park Ave.

-P.O.
-Box 200523
+PO Box 200523

 Helena, MT 59620

-Dear (name of Community Planning Program liaison):
+Dear NAME OF COMMUNITY PLANNI NG PROGRAM LIAISON:

-This is to notify you that (name), (title), is designated as the environmental certifying
+This is to notify you that(NAME) , (TITLE)

-official responsible for all activities associated with the environmental review process to
+is designated as the Environmental Certifying Official responsible for all activities

+associated with the environmental review process to be completed in conjunction with

-be completed in conjunction with the 20(xx) CDBG Grant awarded to (name of grantee),
+the 20XX CDBG grant awarded to (NAME OF GRANTEE) , Montana.

-Montana.

 Sincerely,

+Signature

+Typed Name and Title

+Typeu Name and The

-Signature of chief elected official (mayor or chairperson of county commission)
+The chief elected official should sign this letter (mayor or chairperson of county commissioner).

-Typed name and title